Sabdot33/SpotiSync/readme.md

   (venv) C:\Users\user\Desktop\SpotiSync
   ```

-- run `python main.py`
+- run `python3 main.py`
-- authorized the app in your Browser
+- authorize the app in your Browser
 - You're good to go!